-Faculties are responsible for ensuring that all new members of academic, research and research support staff are briefed about the OU’s expectations and the support available for research integrity – good research conduct and practice throughout the research lifecycle.
+Faculties are responsible for ensuring that all new members of academic, research and research support staff are briefed about The Open University's (OU) expectations and the support available for research integrity – good research conduct and practice throughout the research lifecycle

 Supervisors are responsible for ensuring that postgraduate research students (PGRs) understand research integrity and ethics from the outset of their project (Code of Practice for Supervisors and Research Students, Appx 2 of the OU Research Degree Regulations).

-Faculties confirm annually that all new staff in these categories and PGRs have been briefed, and a report is submitted to the OU Council.
-This Annual Statement on Research Integrity is also made available on our externally facing website to demonstrate the University’s commitment to the Concordat to Support Research Integrity (2019).
+Faculties confirm annually that all new staff in these categories and PGRs have been briefed, and a statement is submitted to the OU Council.
+This Annual Statement on Research Integrity is also made available on our externally facing website to demonstrate the University’s commitment to the Concordat to Support Research Integrity (2025).

-Line managers and supervisors should ensure that research integrity and ethics induction explicitly includes reference to:
+Line managers and PGR supervisors should ensure that research integrity and ethics induction explicitly includes reference to:

 Item |